JanHerca/urantiapedia/output/wikijs/en/article/Gard_Jameson/Good_and_Evil.md

 \*\*\*

 **(C)** The problem of good and evil is one of the greatest issues in life.
 As Epicurus famously declared (e.g., regarding saving a child who has a brain tumor): “Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.”
 How do we reconcile an all-powerful and good Deity with the fact of so much evil: genocide, racism, war-mongering, horrible diseases, great natural devastation?
 These are the questions that capture the imagination of thoughtful people.
 As Flewelling suggests, unthinking, lazy people fall back upon social norms and ideological tropes, like Job’s “friends,” that provide minimal understanding of evil.
 As *The**Urantia Book* states, values are known *only* in the context of lived personal experience.
-“Truth  cannot be defined with words, only by living.” [[UB 132:3.2](/en/The_Urantia_Book/132#p3_2)] Values exist in *real time*, and are expressed by the character of the person.
+“Truth  cannot be defined with words, only by living.” <a id="a50_846"></a>[[UB 132:3.2](/en/The_Urantia_Book/132#p3_2)] Values exist in *real time*, and are expressed by the character of the person.
 It is through the sorrows and joys of life that we are given the capacity to discern the light of truth, beauty, and goodness, very much as a result of the contrast of untruth, ugliness, and evil.

 *The Urantia Book* makes the startling claim that ethics are not a function of some external standard.
-“He taught religion [personal religious experience] as a cause and ethics as a result.” [[UB 170:3.8](/en/The_Urantia_Book/170#p3_8)] Ethics are a function of a “living and personal choice between good and evil as they are determined by the true values of the spiritual  standards established by the divine spirit which the Father in heaven has sent to dwell within the heart of man.” [[UB 132:2.2](/en/The_Urantia_Book/132#p2_2)]
+“He taught religion [personal religious experience] as a cause and ethics as a result.” <a id="a52_191"></a>[[UB 170:3.8](/en/The_Urantia_Book/170#p3_8)] Ethics are a function of a “living and personal choice between good and evil as they are determined by the true values of the spiritual  standards established by the divine spirit which the Father in heaven has sent to dwell within the heart of man.” <a id="a52_488"></a>[[UB 132:2.2](/en/The_Urantia_Book/132#p2_2)]

 This statement clearly establishes that: there are true and absolute values which govern the universe; values are not subjective (“Everybody’s doing it,” is the easy password of ethical laziness).
 Such an ethical claim runs counter to much of the ethical theory that is current in modern philosophy and within the halls of jurisprudence, which tend to gravitate toward a utilitarian calculus of value, without any reference to their real existence, discoverable within the subjectivity of the person who is attempting to live in accordance with the divine spirit indwelling them.